Macau - bring on the bling!

 St Paul's church facade/ photo: Vijay Verghese

 Turbojet also offers services between the SkyPier at Hong Kong International Airport and Macau, plus services between Macau and both Shenzhen and Guangzhou in southern China.
 Another option is the Cotai Strip CotaiJet (tel: 2359-9990; www.cotaijet.com.mo) operating from the Hong Kong Macau Ferry Terminal to Cotai – the fast developing casino area.
 Again, expect to pay more for a ticket on weekends.
 First Ferry (www.nwff.com.hk) operates a service between Tsim Sha Tsui, Hong Kong and Macau.
 An average one-way midweek fare is around HK$100 rising to HK$150 for weekend evening services.
-Come 2016, Macau will be joined by bridge to Hong Kong and the Chinese border city of Zhuhai but for now you can still enjoy that first glimpse of Macau’s kooky skyline and dramatic flyover bridges as you gently rock into port.
+The new Taipa Island ferry terminal arrives late 2016 and come 2018 (somewhat delayed from 2016), Macau will be joined by bridge to Hong Kong and the Chinese border city of Zhuhai.
+For now you can still enjoy that first glimpse of Macau’s kooky skyline and dramatic flyover bridges as you gently rock into port.

 You can also enter Macau from China, through the Cotai frontier post or the “Barrier Gate” on the northern border of Macau.
 Money to burn?
 Fly in by helicopter (a 15-minute flight from Hong Kong; one-way ticket from HK$3,700, tel: 2108-9898; www.skyshuttlehk.com) like the big boys do.
 The helipad is at the ferry terminal.
 You can also catch flights to a range of destinations from Macau International Airport.